ICLEI

-ICLEI – Local Governments for Sustainability (or simply ICLEI) is an international non-governmental organization that promotes sustainable development.
-ICLEI provides technical consulting to local governments to meet sustainability objectives.
+ICLEI – Local Governments for Sustainability (ICLEI, originally International Council for Local Environmental Initiatives) is an international non-governmental organization that promotes sustainable development.
+ICLEI provides technical consulting to local governments to identify and meet sustainability objectives.

+It has a strong focus on biodiversity and has worked across local, national, and global levels.

+ICLEI was the first and is the largest transnational network of local governments engaging in climate action.

+ICLEI is considered a bridging organization, playing important roles in knowledge sharing and in intermediation processes between local initiatives and regulatory actors.
+It has recognized the significance of cities for urban sustainability and helped to support their activities for over three decades.

-Founded in 1990 and formerly known as the International Council for Local Environmental Initiatives, the international association was established when more than 200 local governments from 43 countries convened at its inaugural conference, the World Congress of Local Governments for a Sustainable Future, at the United Nations in New York in September 1990.
+The international association was established when more than 200 local governments from 43 countries convened at its inaugural conference, the World Congress of Local Governments for a Sustainable Future, at the United Nations in New York in September 1990.

 As of 2020, more than 1,750 cities, towns, counties, and their associations in 126 countries are a part of the ICLEI network.

-As of 2021, ICLEI has more than 20 offices around the world.
+As of 2023, over 2,500 cities towns and regions were listed as members.

 Membership

 According to the organization's website, the ICLEI members "steer the direction of our work, shape our strategy and support the mission, mandate and principles set in our statutes.
 They are eligible to vote and take part in our network-wide governing bodies."

-In 2009, ICLEI included 1,227 local government members worldwide in 70 countries, with more than 600 in the United States.
-ICLEI USA membership grew by 58% in 2008 and by 25% in 2009.
-U.S. local government members include cities, towns, and counties of all sizes, from New York City and Los Angeles County to Dubuque, Iowa, and Arlington, Texas.
+The only requirements for ICLEI membership are a self-defined commitment to climate protection and the payment of annual membership dues.
+Dues are determined through a fair share model, based on the type of organization and its population size and income level.

+Cities and municipalities are recognized as key stakeholders with a significant role to play in implementing climate change policies and reducing emissions, through energy, transportation, land use, construction, waste management and education.
+Participation in city networks like ICLEI, with their potential for sharing of best practices, peer exchange, and joint projects, rose significantly in the 2000s.